fpga-theremin/theremin/README.md

 Digital theremins don't need to have audible frequency as input - it can do frequency conversion and linearization internally before output signal synthesis.

+## FPGA

+MCUs are not powerful enough for precise measure of oscillator frequencies.